-As you can tell, there's a hefty amount of stuff to explore in a roughly 10-mile corridor.
+As you can tell, there's a hefty amount of things to do in Burke & Lorton, VA in a roughly 10-mile corridor.
 But when you think of it, it makes sense.
 This part of the county is further west of Washington, DC than the more urban areas of the county.
 So it’s greener.
 A little less populated.
 And has more room for wide-open parks and expansive attractions.
 Plus it attracted a lot of guys named George (Washington, Mason and Fairfax) in the 1770s, who all just happened to play key roles in the development of our nation.
 So history abounds here.

 It has a different vibe from upscale Great Falls, chic Mosaic District or historic Alexandria.
 But if you want to spend time communing with eagles, exploring pre-Revolutionary history or immersing yourself in art, it’s second to none!